 Having said that, the trim that surrounds the centre touchscreen is disappointingly a big slab of dull, cheap looking plastic, which doesn’t do justice to an otherwise very well presented cabin.
 You can fix this however by optioning up the larger portrait 8.7-inch iPad-like touchscreen (standard on Intens), which we highly recommend as it’s a lot crisper and much more intuitive with larger buttons and a less fuzzy layout.

 There are ergonomic flaws, too, such as the gear lever indicator which is hidden from view completely as it’s positioned to the left of the gear lever – the wrong side for a right-hand-drive model.
-Blame it on cost costing.
+Blame it on cost cutting.
 Elsewhere, the media control buttons are inconveniently located behind the steering wheel spoke, while the centre console is where the cruise control and speed limited switches reside, requiring you to take your eyes off the road to operate.

 Happily, the cabin does offer good space for five adults with comfortable, supportive seats and generous legroom at the back.
 This is accompanied with 458 litres of boot space, expandable to a voluminous 1,690 litres with the rear seats tumbled down, though the slight step created by the folded seats means the boot floor isn’t entirely flat.